Mushymato/MonsterVariety/README.md

       "Condition": null, // Game State Query
-      "Season": null, // Current season, respects the location "Precedence": 0, // Order to check in, lower is earlier "ExtraDrops": {
+      "Season": null, // Current season, respects the location "Precedence": 0, // Order to check in, lower is earlier "HUDNotif": "Message Here", // Optional HUD notif message that will appear when this variety appears "HUDNotifIconItem": "(O)QualifiedItemId", // Optional item icon to use for HUD notif message "ExtraDrops": {
         // extra drop items, these are item queries with Condition https://stardewvalleywiki.com/Modding:Item_queries "{{ModId}}_ExtraMeat1": {